galaxyproject/galaxy-hub/content/news/2023-10-17-earth-system/index.md

 ### Tools, tools and more tools

-Thanks to the help and partnership of Galaxy Europe and [EuroScienceGateway](https://galaxyproject.org/projects/esg/) project we were able to implement 6 interactive tools on usegalaxy.eu.
-There are now also available on [earth-system.usegalaxy.eu](https://earth-system.usegalaxy.eu/).
+Thanks to the help and partnership of Galaxy Europe and [EuroScienceGateway](https://eurosciencegateway.eu) project we were able to implement 6 interactive tools on usegalaxy.eu.
+They are now also available on [earth-system.usegalaxy.eu](https://earth-system.usegalaxy.eu/)!
 These tools are :
 - [QGIS](https://earth-system.usegalaxy.eu/root?tool_id=interactive_tool_qgis)
 - [HDFviewer](https://earth-system.usegalaxy.eu/root?tool_id=interactive_tool_hdfviewer)
 - Ocean Data viewer [ODV](https://earth-system.usegalaxy.eu/root?tool_id=interactive_tool_odv)